per-samuelsson/Replicator/README.md

 The GET handler would be for the simple use-case of allowing or denying all changes to a given table using only the destination database GUID, and should be fairly cheap to call.
 The POST handler would handle more complex scenarios, and would receive a serialized `Starcounter.TransactionLog.update_record_entry` in the body.

 The handler would return status code `200 OK` to allow sending it, with an optional new `column_update[]` in the body to send that instead, or `201 No Content` or higher to prevent it from being sent at all.
 The Replicator might also choose to cache calls that return a `404 Not Found` to improve performance.

+## Use as backup solution

+You can use the Replicator to maintain a real-time copy of a database by simply allowing all changes to be propagated to the copy and not doing any local changes on the copy.

+## Footgun capabilities

+Replicating data across a distributed system is an excellent [footgun](http://www.urbandictionary.com/define.php?term=footgun).
+It's easy to end up in a situation where the global system state is inconsistent.
+How to organize your data flows to prevent this is outside the scope of this README, but some general advice may be in order to help prevent inconsistencies:
+* Allow only one database to make changes to a certain table (or column) and all others only read it.
+* Do not delete replicated database classes, as those will still be present in old transactions even after deleting them.
+* Do not remove replicated database class properties, for the same reason.
+* Don't start replication until all applications whose data being replicated are fully loaded on the codehost.